getify/You-Dont-Know-JS/scope-closures/ch6.md

 So why did we use `var` instead of `let` to declare the `buckets` variable?
 There's both stylistic and technical reasons to choose `var` here.

-Stylistically, `var` has always, from the earliest days of JS, signaled "variable that belongs to a whole function".
+Stylistically, `var` has always, from the earliest days of JS, signaled "variable that belongs to a whole function."
 As we asserted in "Lexical Scope" (Chapter 1), `var` attaches to the nearest enclosing function scope, no matter where it appears.
 That's true even if `var` appears inside a block:

 ```js
 function diff(x,y) {